 You use a damp sponge to clean away burnt-on food.
-When it comes to the storage of your pressure cooker, you want to store the pressure cooker weight inside the pot.
-You do this along with the other components for your pressure cooker.
+When it comes to the storage of your pressure cooker, you want to store the pressure cooker’s weight inside the pot.
+You do this along with the other components of your pressure cooker.

 Now that we have looked at the overall process of pressure cooking with a jiggle top pressure cooker, we will look at some tips that can help you to use them better.

-Must read – can appliances go in a dishwasher – here
+Must read resource – can appliances go in a dishwasher

 Tip #1: Brown the Meat ahead of Time